 We have a 1.2 gallon jug of this stuff, but it’s also available in a quart option and a handy aerosol spray for smaller projects.
 I use a disposable chip brush when working with this sealer so that I can just chuck it when I’m done and not have to deal with mineral spirits cleanup.

 But big pots are also very pretty—and necessary if you’re planting something that needs a bit of room.
 Enter Ollie’s Bargain Outlet.
 One of my favorite stores…and DEFINITELY a favorite for pots.
 In the spring and summer, they have a buttload of pots to choose from.
 And they aren’t cheap plastic ones, either.

 They are beautiful clay pots, many of which are also glazed.
 Just yesterday I came home with three giant pots.
-One for $20 (black glazed), one for $12 (blue patterned one), and one for $10 (the yellow beaut I’m going to be working on in this post).
+One for $20 (black glazed), one for $12 (blue patterned one), and one for $10—the yellow beaut I’m going to be working on in this post.

 So this yellow one…I loved the lines on it and the size was perfect for the space I wanted.
 The yellow just wasn’t going to cut it, though, so I decided to break out some paint.
 I really wanted to do this pot in a navy color for the backyard.

 I really had my heart set on navy, but I decided to take the easy way out and use the white I already had on hand: DecoArt Curb Appeal in Farmhouse White.
 It would look nice next to the white pots I already had near the area this pot was going.
 And it would help tie in the bright white trim on the deck a bit more.

-So to finish this pot, I just brushed on the Thompson’s Waterseal Clear Multi-Surface Waterproofer using a chip brush.
-The instructions on the waterseal say to wait a while before painting over it, so I officially recommend that strategy. 🙂
+So to seal this pot, I just brushed on the Thompson’s Waterseal Clear Multi-Surface Waterproofer using a chip brush.
+I did a few coats on the inside and outside of the pot since both sides were unsealed.
+The instructions on the water seal say to wait a while before painting over it, so I officially recommend that strategy. 🙂